PaulKinlan/paul.kinlan.me/content/en/2021-06-14-npm-downloads-dashboard.markdown

 <figure>
   <img src="/images/NPM-downloads-chart.png">
-  <figcaption>The stats of my modules over the last year.</figcaption>
+  <figcaption>The stats of my modules over the last year.
+TL;DR - I am not popular.</figcaption>
 </figure>

 If you like it, let me know.